davidlowry/wp-tweet-aggregator/README.md

 David's Twitter Aggregator plugin (wp-tweet-aggregator)
 ===================

 Wordpress Plugin, allows you to specify twitter accounts from which to aggregate and output tweets.
-It does some resource saving caching too (5 minute cache).
+It does some request saving caching too (default set to a 5 minute cache).
 I wanted to call it Alligator, but there's already a commercial plugin with that name.

 ## Caveat

 This is a first complete, working version.
 Extracted from a new client website and used as a learning experience for building plugins correctly.
 Provided under GPL2 which is 'as is' and 'without warranty.'

+## What this is not

+* A live streaming twitter client, although the bare bones and front end parts of that are already in place, and it could easily be converted to do so.
+* *Just* a drop in generic twitter profile widget - [use this twitter page to generate that](https://twitter.com/settings/widgets "Twitter widget generator")
+* An social e-commerce platform for monetizing leveraged synergies.

 ## Installation